paternogbc/HerpetoCaatinga/README.md

   I- Copy [Raw data]( https://raw.githubusercontent.com/paternogbc/HerpetoCaatinga/master/Herpeto_dataset.csv) to clipboard.
   II- Paste in Excell
   III- Select the colum
-  IV- Use text-to-colum and choose comma as separator.
+  IV- Go to tab data -> text-to-colum and choose comma as separator.

 2. You can also load the dataset directly to `R`: